Alvarez, Leilani, DVM, DACVSMR, CVA, CCRT, CVCHM

 - Certified Canine Rehabilitation Therapist - Canine Rehabilitation Institute, 2009

 - Certification in Chinese Veterinary Herbal Medicine - College of Integrative Veterinary Therapies, January 2012

 Awards & Honors

 - Recipient of the 2017 John Sherman Award for Excellence in Veterinary Rehabilitation

 - Selected by NY1 News as "NYer of the Week" in January 2014 for work in rehabilitating a paralyzed rabbit

 - Selected by Westchester veterinarians for both 2011 and 2012 Westchester Magazine's “Top Vets”

 - Alvarez LX, Fox PR, Van Dyke JB.
 Survey of referring veterinarians’ perceptions and reasons for referral to rehabilitation facilities.
-Manuscript accepted for publication 8/15 J Am Vet Med Assoc.
-October 1, 2016.
+J Am Vet Med Assoc.
+2016 Oct 1;249(7):807-13.

 - Chin, J, Alvarez, L. Complementary and Alternative Medicine: Acupuncture in Birds.
 Poster presented at Bronx Science Consortium.
 Wildlife Conservation Society, Sept 30, 2015.